-- 3. Target/resolution dates for the achievement/maintenance of personal outcome; - 4.
-Assigned responsibilities; - 5.
-Identified preferred formal and informal support/service providers and the specific service arrangements; - 6.
-Identified individuals who will assist the support coordinator in planning, building/implementing supports, or direct services; - 7.
-Ensured flexibility of frequency, intensity, location, time, and method of each service or intervention and is consistent with the POC and beneficiary's desired outcomes; - 8.
-Change in a waiver service provider(s) can only be requested by the beneficiary at the end of a 12-month linkage unless there is "good cause."
+- Target/resolution dates for the achievement/maintenance of personal outcome, - Assigned responsibilities, - Identified preferred formal and informal support/service providers and the specific service arrangements, - Identified individuals who will assist the support coordinator in planning, building/implementing supports, or direct services, - Ensured flexibility of frequency, intensity, location, time and method of each service or intervention and is consistent with the POC and recipient's desired outcomes, - Change in a waiver service provider(s) can only be requested by the recipient at the end of a 12-month linkage unless there is "good cause."
 Any request for a change requires a completion of a Freedom of Choice form.
-A change in support coordination providers is to be made through the Medicaid data management contractor.
-A change in direct service providers is to be made through the support coordinator; - 9.
-All participants present at the POC meeting must sign the POC; - 10.
-The POC must be completed and approved as per POC instructions; and - 11.
-The beneficiary must be informed of their right to refuse a POC after carefully reviewing it.
+A change in support coordination providers is to be made through the Medicaid data contractor.
+A change in direct service providers is to be made through the support coordinator, - All participants present at the POC meeting must sign the POC, - The POC must be completed and approved as per POC instructions, - The recipient must be informed of his/her right to refuse a POC after carefully reviewing it.